giantswarm/docs/src/content/basics/nodepools/index.md

 You can delete a node pool at any time using the Giant Swarm API and user interfaces.
 When a node pool gets deleted,

-- nodes in the pool will be cordoned (marked as unschedulable) and drained, resulting in Pods being unassigned from the nodes and containers being stopped.
+- nodes in the pool will be marked as unschedulable and then drained, resulting in Pods being unassigned from the nodes and containers being stopped.
 - Then the actual nodes (EC2 instanced) will be removed.

 If you are deleting a node pool running critical workloads, we recommend to take some